 When you first become a member with us we will send you a confirmation/welcome email, detailing your new account details, and how best to utilise your membership.

-When you give a friend access to your daily scores by email, please remember that they'll get them for ever, or at least until either you or they ask us to stop sending them.
+When you give a buddy access to your daily scores by email, please remember that they'll get them for ever, or at least until either you or they ask us to stop sending them.
 However at no time will anyone see the ratings you have given to the individual adjectives, or any comments that you may enter alongside your daily scores: they'll only see your overall Moodscope score.
+To remove a buddy please go to ‘Buddies’ section of the web site.

 You'll be given a link to your Moodscope graphs which you can pass to others.
 The address of the link will never change, so once someone has it, they have it.
 Please be really careful about who it goes to, if you think you might want to withdraw privileges at some future stage.